AI and Christian Leadership Development: Equipping Leaders for the Digital Age

 No matter how sophisticated AI becomes, nothing replaces the power of leaders being physically present with their people.
 Jesus didn't send a message; He came.
 Paul didn't just write letters; he visited churches repeatedly.
 The best leadership development happens life-on-life.

-"We loved you so much that we were delighted to share with you our lives as well, because you had become so dear to us" (1 Thessalonians 2:8).
+"We loved you so much that we were delighted to share with you not only the gospel of God but our lives as well, because you had become so dear to us" (1 Thessalonians 2:8).

 2. Character Over Competence